 1 / 5

-The young architect from Berlin has attracted a lot of attention with his idea for a Corona Superhospital.
+Millennial architect Benedikt Hartl from Munich has attracted a lot of attention with his idea for a Corona Superhospital.
 Using Berlin Brandenburg Airport as an example, Hartl highlights the feasibility of his concept of repurposing vacant buildings on a grand scale.
 In his multimedia feature he also walks us through his manifesto for “post-pandemic architecture” and speaks about what inspires him during the lockdown.

 2 / 5